geoscixyz/gpg/content/DC_resistivity/DC_basic_principles_heterogeneous_earth.rst

 ***********************************************

 Usually the subsurface is not uniform (otherwise Geophysics and Earth Sciences would be meaningless).
-Some analytics solutions exist for very simple cases such as a sphere in an uniform field (see the `electrostatic sphere example`_) or a layered Earth.
+Some analytics solutions exist for very simple cases such as a sphere in a uniform field (see the `electrostatic sphere example`_) or a layered Earth.

 .. _electrostatic sphere example: http://mybinder.org/repo/ubcgif/em_examples/notebooks/notebooks/maxwell2_dc/ElectrostaticSphere_example.ipynb

 In all others cases, the use of numerical modeling techniques is required to compute the response of a particular physical property distribution.
-We use the differential equations describe in :ref:`DC_basic_principles_equations` to achieve it.
+We use the differential equations described in :ref:`DC_basic_principles_equations` to achieve it.
 You can also see the article Leading Edge for more information about numerical technics.

 The animation below, taken from the `Mont Isa`_ case history shows an example of such computation to visualize the current distribution for different sources in a highly structure underground: